Christmas Sugar Cookies

 Prepare Sugar Cookies Dough:

-• In a large bowl, whisk together flour, baking powder, and salt and set aside.
+• Whisk together flour, baking powder, and salt in a large bowl and set aside.

 • In another large bowl, beat butter and sugar until light and fluffy.
 Then, add egg, milk, and vanilla and beat until combined.

-• Next, with the mixer on low speed, add flour mix gradually, and beat until fully combined.
+• Next, add flour to the mixer on low speed, mix gradually, and beat until thoroughly combined.

-• Divide the dough into 3 equal parts and place into 3 bowl.
-Add red gel food coloring to one of the bowl, green to another and leave the third one uncolored.
+• Divide the dough into three equal parts and place into three bowls.
+Add red gel food coloring to one of the bowls, green to another, and leave the third one uncolored.

-• Either using a mixer or a spatula, combine the gel food coloring with the dough, until smooth and the color is evenly distributed.
-Roll the dough from each bowl into a ball and press into a thick disk.
+• Using a mixer or a spatula, combine the gel food coloring with the dough until smooth, and the color is evenly distributed.
+Roll the dough from each bowl into a ball and press it into a thick disk.

 • Wrap each dough disk in plastic wrap.
 Refrigerate for about 1 hour.